 - Annual maintenance fee for Board Certified Noise Control Engineers who are not INCE-USA Members: $115.00 USD (see Note 2)

-- Re-certification fee for Board Certification: $25.00 USD once every 5 years, submitted with re-certification information.
+- Re-certification fee for Board Certification: $25.00 USD once every 5 years, to be included with that year’s membership renewal.

 NOTE 1: This fee was increased from USD$100.00 by the INCE-USA Board of Directors at their meeting in August 2018.